 A Member of Parliament of the Slovak Republic Ľuboš Blaha led a parliamentary group on a visit to China in the second half of August, visiting Beijing and Tibet.
-Blaha’s real-time inflammatory ‘reports’ from the trip parroting Chinese propaganda and posted on Facebook have caused significant stir in Slovakia.
+Blaha’s real-time inflammatory ‘reports’ from the trip parroting Chinese propaganda caused a significant stir in Slovakia.

 It would seem that Blaha exhibits sincere admiration for Beijing.
 While this may be true, his main motivation has little to do with China per se and is chiefly a function of domestic political goals.
 Yet, having people like Blaha their ‘spokesperson’ may prove to act against China’s interests in the long run.